 Tuesday is National Checklist Day, the perfect time to give making checklists a try.
 Making checklists will not only encourage you to be more organized, but can help you to accomplish more of the things you want to get done.

 It doesn’t matter how you create your lists.
 You can use an app on your smart phone, a sticky note stuck to your computer monitor, a whiteboard on your fridge, or good old pen and paper.
-The medium that you use isn’t all that important, as long as you can check things off the list or cross them out as you complete them.
+The medium that you use isn’t all that important, as long as you can check things off the list as you complete them.

 3 Strategies for Making Checklists

 There are many types of checklists and strategies for using them effectively.
 Here are three different types of checklists to try:

 Capturing a checklist of all the things that you want to accomplish the following day at the close of your workday is an effective strategy.
 You can even do this in bed the night before!
 Not only does this type of list prevent you from forgetting things that you want to accomplish, but writing things down means that you can clear your mind for a restful sleep.
 Prioritize your list by putting the things that are most important at the top.
 Then, check them off or cross them out as you complete them.
 If you don’t get to every single thing on your list, don’t worry.
 Just mark the items you don’t get to with a large “M” for “Move” and then move these items to the next day’s checklist.